Thursday, November 01, 2012

 Other Human Rights Watch cases documented interviewed trans women stating police arresting them because they had a soft voice or smooth skin.

 A trans activist who spoke to Gay Middle East said, 'The situation in Kuwait is horrible for us, just intolerable.
 There are at least 13 transgender women in jail right now.' .Sheikh Sheikh Jaber Mubarak Al-Hamad Al-Sabah, the Prime Minister of Kuwait, denied was happening when he was approached by international human rights activists.

 The trans prisoners the prime minister claims were arrested for other offenses were not allowed by Kuwaiti authorities to be interviewed by human rights activists to corroborate the veracity of his statement.

 Kuwaiti media has been gleefully pushing transphobic coverage of the harassment, which doesn't help the situation.

-There have been calls to not only repeal that portion of Article 198, but release the trans women who are in Kuwaiti jails and stop the persecution of trans women in that nation.
+There have been calls to not only to repeal that portion of Article 198, but release the trans women who are in Kuwaiti jails and stop the persecution of trans women in that nation.

 I know we have our own problems in the United States, and I've documented them in this blog's electronic pages.
-But that should stop us from being concerned about what is happening to our trans sister's human rights in the Middle East and elsewhere in the world.
+But that shouldn't stop us from being concerned about what is happening to our trans sister's human rights in the Middle East and elsewhere in the world.